-Actions Supports Difficulty Manage vehicle traffic volumes and mobility on the regional system and local streets by allocating space efficiently for use throughout the day versus focusing on peak travel times.
-Mobility, Active partnerships Medium Ensure that streets serving freeway connections reflect the Complete Streets Policy; maintain local street qualities as opposed to facilitating freeway movements at streets leading or from freeway access ramps, where streets change character (from highway to arterial) or when streets change owner (from State or County to City).
-See design Strategy 6 partnerships High When partner agencies have authority over street design and use of the right of way, pursue changes that better align with the Street Design Guide, the Complete Streets Policy and Vision Zero.
-Safety, Mobility, Active partnerships Medium ACTION 8.4 Study the viability of the following changes to the regional network: Convert the I-94 freeway bridge connections via 3rd/4th Streets (North Loop viaduct) to MnPASS only, with the long-term goal of eliminating this and similar facilities.
-Close or reconfigure Interstate 394 access at Washington Avenue N and 3rd Avenue N. f Mobility, Active partnerships High
+Actions Supports Difficulty system and local stre s); ON-GOING fic volumes and mobility on the regional eets by allocating space efficiently for use versus focusing on peak travel times.
+Mobility, Active partnerships Medium Complete Streets Po opposed to facilitati or from freeway acco (from highway to ar erving freeway connections reflect the clicy; maintain local street qualities as ng freeway movements at streets leading to less ramps, where streets change character terial) or when streets change owner (from ity).
+See Design Strategy 6 Mobility, Active partnerships High use of the right of w s); ON-GOING cies have authority over street design and ay, pursue changes that better align with uide, the Complete Streets Policy and Safety, Mobility, Active partnerships Medium network: • Convert the I-94 fr (North Loop viadu eliminating this ar the following changes to the regional reeway bridge connections via 3rd/4th Streets act) to MnPASS only, with the long-term goal of and similar facilities.
+Climate, Mobility, Active partnerships High